open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 of operational  complexity and overhead that come with it, along with potential resource consumption overhead.

-The OTel collector also offers a range of components for gathering infrastructure metrics from specific Kubernetes elements.
+The OTel Collector also offers a range of components for gathering infrastructure metrics from specific Kubernetes elements.
 Additionally, it enables the correlation of application telemetry with Kubernetes data by incorporating Kubernetes metadata onto that telemetry.